meklenbpo/xml-timesheet/README.md

 ### Python library

-Once all the dependencies (lxml and pandas, see requirements.txt for more details) are in place Clock-In-Clock-Out library can be used by simply importing main module.
+Once all the dependencies (`lxml` and `pandas`, see [requirements.txt](./requirements.txt) for more details) are in place Clock-In-Clock-Out library can be used by simply importing main module.
 See the examples below:

 #### Basic query, no filtering, no break down by person: